RapidClipse/rapidclipse-demo-hashing/readme.md

 ### 3. Some words to displaying a hash

 A hash itself is just a bunch of bits and bytes without any relation to characters.
-So displaying the hash by converting it to a string and display or print that string to console shows real strange things:
+The hash can be converted to a string like this:
 ```java
 	String hashAsString = new String(myHashedPassword);
 	System.out.println(hashAsString);
 ```
-IMAGE
+But writing that string to console or to the UI displays it in a really strange and unreadable form.

 The most used way to display a Hash is to get it's hexadecimal representation.
-It is just a way the bytes of a hash are "encrypted" to get a more readable format.
+That's just a way the bytes of a hash are "encrypted" to get a more readable format.
 There are some ways to get that format, one easy way ist to use the ```Hex``` class of the "shiro" framework:
 ```java
 	String hashAsHex = Hex.encodeToString(myHashedPassword);